 As if to say a proper goodbye Daniel Craig caused a stir with his chosen outfit at the world premiere in London.
 A jacket which can best be described as strawberry red he rewrote the rule book for formal men’s wear.
 Watch fans noticed the white-faced 18k rose gold Omega Seamaster Aqua Terre on his wrist.

 Enoksen and Bond

 At Enoksen we are huge fans of the Bond universe and we wanted to make a watch that pays tribute to the franchise.
-The result of our efforts is the Dive E02/J – J for James.
-This watch is a nod to the Submariner on a woven strap worn by Sean Connery in several of the early films, but in particular in Goldfinger from 1964.
+The result of our efforts is the Dive E02/JB.
+This quartz dive watch is a nod to the Submariner on a woven strap worn by Sean Connery in several of the early films, but in particular in Goldfinger from 1964.